Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 > You are in a twisty alike of little passages, all maze.

-I ran some tests and found that the text isn't random.
+I ran some tests and found that the text wasn't random.
 Methodically exploring and tracking which "twisty maze of alike passages, all little" I arrived in, I was able to come up with this [map](Extras/CaveMap.jpeg).

 All that exploration awarded me another code.
 ```